Fitness Tips for 50-Plus

 While cardiovascular exercise is important, so is stretching and strength training (see the “Dos” for details) as well as core strength and balance exercises.
-Deu likes tai chi, Pilates and certain kinds of yoga for working on balance and core strength at 50-plus, which will help support and protect your spine and may help prevent a future fall.
+Tai chi, Pilates and certain kinds of yoga can enhance balance and core strength at 50-plus, which will help support and protect your spine and may help prevent a future fall.

 Try It Sit Less, Move More

 Research shows that sitting still for long periods of time can cancel out the effects of 30 minutes of exercise.
-“There’s good evidence that being too sedentary, such as prolonged time in front of a TV, is perhaps as harmful to your heart health as not formally exercising at all,” Stewart says.
+There is evidence that being too sedentary, such as prolonged time in front of a TV, is perhaps as harmful to your heart health as not exercising at all.
 Prolonged inactivity is linked to obesity and diabetes, even in people who are active for part of the day.

-Yes, daily exercise is important, but so is regularly getting up and just moving around throughout the day, Stewart says.
+Yes, daily exercise is important, but so is regularly getting up and just moving around throughout the day.